armyofevilrobots/helenplatt.ca/content/art/allgoodthings.md

 weight: 30
 ---

 Mixed-media paintings on panels.
 Includes Opus Sumo Metal frame.
-Price does not include shipping.
+Price does not include tax or shipping.